Miglet15/covas-apollo-project/README.md

 > **Part of the [COVAS Local AI Project](https://github.com/Miglet15/covas-local-ai-project/tree/dev)**
 >
 > This repository contains the **memory microservice** that runs on **Apollo** (home server / Ubuntu + Docker).
-> It receives session transcripts from **UNIT-01** (the gaming PC running COVAS), extracts structured memories using a local LLM via Ollama, and persists them in SQLite for future recall.
+> It receives session transcripts from the Server running [COVAS](https://github.com/Miglet15/covas-local-ai-project/tree/dev), extracts structured memories using a local LLM via Ollama, and persists them in SQLite for future recall.

 ---